I decided to sell one of my niche websites. The decision to sell a website is a tough one!

 Again, because I was well organized it no problem to explain the backlink profile and speak intelligently about the relative security of the backlink profile.

 I have the added benefit of Private Blog Network…and it’s really private too.
-(If you’re interested in learning about how to build your own PBN step by step, be sure to sign up for the priority list here.)

 Overall, I’m thrilled that I sold my first website.
 It was a pretty quick process from the initial evaluation by Empire Flippers to the actual sale.